renzmann/renzmann/README.md

-# renzmann

-I do science; mostly in python
+I do science; mostly in Python

 ## Wanna use my dotfiles?
 At your own risk!
 I won't help if you break something.